xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 5.4.6.1 Completion

 When a user chooses a proposal the tool needs to insert text.
 For keywords and variables this is simply the keyword or variable name.
 For invocations it is a bit more complicated.
 JDT is very elegant with their completion, allowing current edit spots to allow the user to fully complete the assist.
 For this work I suggest we simply enter something like empty or maybe the parameter names.

 5.4.7 Declaration and Reference searching

 The search infrastructure already considers declaration and reference searching in its design.
 Further work would have to be completed to make use here.
 The classes under the Search package of ooaofooa starting with Declarations and References would need to be fully implemented.
 The engine classes would require a processQuery() operation.
 This operation needs to search the participants associated with the Engine, for each create a match if the signature matches.
 The Query classes would require a configureParticipants and createParticipant operations.
 Using the same logic as with the content assist processors, we can determine what element to search for.
 A new context menu entry would be defined and present anytime a searchable reference was selected in the editor.
 When executed the search infrastructure shall be called locating that element by signature.
 All results will show in the search view as they do with JDT.
 Those entries already allow traversal to the model element where expected.

-5.5 Verifier
+5.5 Conclusion

-Any path that is taken must consider the ability to single step using verifier.
-Since OAL instances are still parsed by the OAL parser from the `Action_Semantics` string, no extra work must be done to provide line and column information to verifier.
-The `org.xtuml.debug.ui` plugin handles source location and will not care what the underlying editor is.
-Since the parser will continue to populate the model data debugging shall continue to work.
+After analysis it has been concluded that the best course to take would be to extend the existing infrastructure to support the new functionality.
+Xtext is a technology we would like to use in the future and would provide many benefits in editing and persistence (especially when/if the xtUML meta-model becomes compatible with EMF), however in the interest of the priorities of the customer, it is the most reasonable for us to use existing code.

 ### 6. Work Required